drupol/libraries_cdn/README.md

 - plugins: array, the list of cdn plugins to search the library from.
 Will use all if not set.
 - aliases: array, if the library has different names.
 - options: array, this array will be applied to each file definition, see ```drupal_add_TYPE()``` (js or css) to see which are the keys.
+- download: array, options to download a local copy of the library
+  - versions: array, version to download on any CDN when available.
+  - plugins: array, keys are CDN plugin ids.
+Values are versions to download when available.
+The special keyword: 'latest' can be used to download the latest version available.

 # Extend the module